Summary

 - Click Uninstall.

-- or install it from the Installer Files folder in C:\Sage
+- Or install it from the Installer Files folder in C:\Sage

-Option 5: Turn off Controlled Folder Access
+Turn off Controlled Folder Access

 - Select Start, Settings, Update & Security, Windows Security, Virus & threat protection.